sriverogalan/sriverogalan/README.md

-### Hi there, my name is Sergi Rivero Galán.
+### Hi!
+My name is Sergi Rivero Galán.

-- Learning java.
+- I'm a junior developer.
-- Currently learning the Bukkit API & Java API.
+- Currently learning the Java API, JavaScript and PHP.
-- I dont give support to my open-sourced projects.

 ## How to reach me